SocietyForArtisticResearch/texteditor-elm/README.md

 # Important note on DOM in editor.html

-The "preview"-div is not a node transformed/created/known by elm.
+The "preview"-div is not a node transformed/created/known by Elm.
 This is because we set its content using morphdom and elm should not interfere.
 General page styling/layout of preview etc.  thus needs to be made outside of elm.